 Labillardière, J. 1799.
 Relation du voyage à la recherche de La Pérouse, fait par ordre de l'Assemblée constituante.
 Paris Vol. 2 pp. 240-241.

 Lehtinen, P.T.
 1967.
 Classification of the cribellate spiders and some allied families, with notes on the evolution of the suborder Araneomorpha.
 Annales Zoologici Fennici 4: 199-468

-MacLeay, W.S.
+Macleay, W.S.
 1827.
 Annulosa.
-Catalogue of insects collected by Captain King. pp. 438–469 in King, P.P.
-Narrative of a Survey in the Intertropical and Western Coasts of Australia Performed Between the Years 1818 and 1822 with an appendix containing various subjects relating to hydrography and natural history.
+Catalogue of insects collected by Captain King, R.N. pp. 438-469 in King, P.P. (ed.).
+Narrative of a Survey of the Intertropical and Western Coasts of Australia Performed Between the Years 1818 and 1822 with an appendix containing various subjects relating to hydrography and natural history.
 London : John Murray Vol. 2 Appendix B 637 pp. [15 April 1826]

 MacLeay, W.S.
 1839.
 On some new forms of Arachnida.
 Annals and Magazine of Natural History 2: 1-14